1and1/dependencytree/README.md

 * **name**: The local module/class name, for example `"Stat"`.
 * **full_name**: The full name of the module/class, for example `"File::Stat"`.

+### Example JSON output

-The following is the example for the dependency tree tool itself:
+The following is the example for the dependency tree tool itself.
+A similar output will be written for the example call given above.

 ```
 [